sjev/espro/README.md

 ## Contributing

-You can contribute by engaing in discussions on.
+You can contribute by engaging in discussions on:

-* system archtecture
+* system architecture
 * scalability and reliability
 * how to solve "updates & features vs LTS stability" for home automation
-* how to open open-source home automation ecosystem to professional installers
+* how to open the open-source home automation ecosystem to professional installers

 AND/OR